Saturday, February 24, 2024

 And yet I as a Christian who has a lot of theological and doctrinal disagreements with Tolkien and Lewis even though I’m a fan of their fiction, feel like the Modern Anime Isekai approach is actually a better framework for Christian Fiction because you can frame it as a missionary journey, a quartet of modern Christian Nerds like myself sent to like Paul and Barnabas bring The Gospel to people that hadn’t heard it yet.

 I’m also more Politically and Socially Leftist then either Tolkien or Lewis and that'd be reflected in anything I wrote as well.
 They are sent to preach the Gospel to those willing to hear it but NOT to impose anything, as believers in Universal Salvation they won’t go around telling anyone they’re going to Burn Forever if they don't accept their message.
-If they do wind up influencing any Governments it’ll be in a Communist direction.
+If they do wind up influencing any Governments or Political movements it’ll be in a Communist direction.
 Instead of siblings the four will be Polyamorous Pansexual Lovers.

 I’d also take the approach of a world that has had migrants from our world in the past, in fact I'd trace all Sapient life back to Earth.
 But I'd have all prior contact be B.C., or at least before Christianity reached the part of our world they came from.
-I’d have a portion of the “Lost Tribes” wind up here, in fact I’d probably name the world Arzareth as a Book of Tobit reference.
+I’d have a portion of the “Lost Tribes” wind up there, in fact I’d probably name the world Arzareth as a Book of Tobit reference.
 I’d have the Elves of this world descend from Cain with sub divisions based on the four children of Genesis 4’s Lamech.
 And if I include Talking or Anthropomorphic Animals I’d explain their origins as being Genesis 2:18-20.

 And one of the elders saith unto me, "Weep not: behold, the Lion of the tribe of Juda, the Root of David, hath prevailed to open the book, and to loose the seven seals thereof."